-Outside of the Dynamics of Biblical Change class, there will be no homework required in order to eliminate any potential barrier to participation.
+There will be no homework required in order to eliminate any potential barrier to participation.
 However, most classes will offer some form of optional reading and/or writing to process what you are learning.

-Q: Can I still sign-up if I know I will miss a class or two?
+Q: Can I still sign up if I know I will miss a class or two?